microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 ### Liveness Monitor

-As described in the documentation on [Liveness Checking](../specifications/liveness-checking) the CoffeeMachine must also eventually `finish` what it is doing.
-This can be done using a very simple LivenessMonitor as shown below:
+As described in the documentation on [Liveness Checking](../specifications/liveness-checking) the `CoffeeMachine` must also eventually `finish` what it is doing.
+It must either make a coffee when requested and return to the `Ready` state, or it must find a problem and go to the `Error` state or the `RefillRequired` state.
+This "liveness" property can be enforced using a very simple `LivenessMonitor` as shown below:

 ```c#
 internal class LivenessMonitor : Monitor